Do you often try to help your friends, family members, or even coworkers or acquaintances fix their problems?

 This is something I see come up all the time with people who are on a path of spiritual and personal growth — I’ve done it too.
 When you’re experiencing beautiful shifts and miracles, you often want to help others.
+When you’re happy, you can even feel guilty about it and try to get others to be happy as well.

 If you ever try to fix other people’s problems or make yourself responsible for their happiness, I hope the tips I offer in this post will help you to release that need.